airborne-commando/OPSEC-OSINT-Tools/README.md

 If you want some quick methodology I suggest you read this [markdown](methodology.md).

+Directory structure:
+../root-dir = contains the rest of the readme, will probably adjust or organize later into own folders maybe.
+../root-dir/mermaid-data = markdown graphs.
+../root-dir/img = images folder
+../root-dir/img/jpg HQ images from the graphs, used for this readme.
+../root-dir/tangible-examples = examples

 ## Key points

 ## Notable Examples of Bad Tor OPSEC